alexus85/magicbox.js/README.md

 *( The code may be a little bit messy at this moment, but I will do my best to make the code as clean as possible and also re-structure it to follow the jQuery-UI "standard" widget concept )*

+### Known bugs
+* inventory slots are not centered properly once the number of cols or rows exceeds 4.

 ### TODO List:
 * **widget.Inventory**
 	- [x] make panel draggable/droppable